dacoder123456m/wusco-browserext/README.md

 when you want to view a google image in a new tab click the View Image on the image on google

-ok now we need a youtube age restriction bypass script so goto:
+ok now we need a youtube age restriction bypass script for😏 so goto:

 https://greasyfork.org/en/scripts/479830-simple-youtube-age-restriction-bypass-enhanced

 and click install then click the extension then click dashboard with the settings gear emoji then click the empty box ad the left middle of the view userscript extension then when it pops up with apply this to selected scripts and then a dropdown with please choose an option click it and click enable then close on the right and then ur done

-ok now we need a google safe search bypass so goto:
+ok now we need a google safe search bypass for😏 so goto:

 https://greasyfork.org/en/scripts/25286-google-disable-safesearch-automatically